Software pilots for your next big thing.

 Can't I just assign this to my own team?

 You absolutely can.
-If you do, email me and I'll share my Software R&D Manual.
+If you do, email me and I'll share my Software Pilot Manual.

-But if your engineering team is busy shipping and you want an unbiased perspective from seasoned R&D specialist, I can help.
+But if your engineering team is busy shipping and you want an unbiased perspective from seasoned engineer, I can help.

-Pilot failure is a good result!
-Consider the alternative: assign 3 engineers, work for 6 months and then fail - that'll cost much more and prevent you from pursuing other opportunities in the meanwhile.
+Consider the alternative: assign 3 engineers for 6 months and then discover it doesn't work.
+That costs 10x more and blocks you from pursuing better opportunities.

 How much of my team's time will this consume?

+Minimal.
 The engagement is designed for high autonomy and low overhead.
-While every project is different, the time commitment from your team typically involves three key touchpoints:

-1. Kickoff: A single, in-depth workshop at the start where we align on the problem, success criteria, and any essential technical context.
+- Kickoff: One workshop to align on the problem, success criteria, and technical context.

-3. Handoff: A final session at the end to walk your team through the deliverables, documentation, and recommended next steps.
+- Handoff: Final session to walk through deliverables, documentation, and next steps.

 Have you worked with our specific stack / domain / industry before?

-My experience is broad, spanning cloud infrastructure, machine learning, and application development.
-But my core value isn't knowledge of a specific stack, it's expertise in the process of technical validation itself.
+But my core value isn't knowledge of a specific stack: it's expertise in the process of technical validation itself.

-Can we stop early if we don't like where things are going?
+Can we stop early if things aren't working out?

 Stay updated.

-I publish analysis on technical decisions, R&D approaches, and software investment strategy.
+I regularly publish technical analysis on on my blog.
 Subscribe to get new posts: